JPetsis/libsnobol4/CONTRIBUTING.md

 3. Commit your changes with clear, descriptive messages.
 4. Push to your fork and submit a Pull Request (PR).
 5. Ensure your PR description clearly explains the changes, their motivation, and any testing performed.
-6. For non‑trivial behavior or architectural changes, consider adding an OpenSpec change under `openspec/changes/` and reference it from the PR.

 ## License